ZequnZ/Knowledge-base/README.md

 - Put all Python packages into [requirements.txt](requirments.txt)
 - `make init`: Build/rebuild the container.
 - `make notebook`: Spin up the jupyter-lab built in the container.
-- `make dash`: Go into the bash of the running container.
+- `make bash`: Go into the bash of the running container.
+- `make lc`: Go into the running container and have leetcode as working directory.